Updated 20 January 2022

 You do not need to let us know of the following:

-• a family member of a child or family member of a staff member has tested positive for COVID-19 (noting that there is a need to notify if that child or staff member subsequently tests positive).
+• a family member of a child or family member of a staff member has tested positive for COVID-19 (noting that there may be a need to notify if that child or staff member subsequently tests positive).

 • a visitor to your service has tested positive for COVID-19.